PS Duchess

-PS Duchess was a popular paddle steamer ferry built in Western Australia for use on the Swan River which was later converted into a self-propelled barge for use around Fremantle Harbour, before being scuttled near Rottnest Island, the wreck site is yet to be identified.
+PS Duchess was a popular paddle steamer ferry built in Western Australia for use on the Swan River.
+It was later converted into a self-propelled barge for use around Fremantle Harbour, before being scuttled near Rottnest Island; the wreck site is yet to be identified.

 Duchess worked for 29 years as a river ferry on the Swan River in South Perth, being the first ferry to convey passengers to Perth Zoo, a service which continues today under Transperth.
 As a barge it delivered materials for the construction of military fortifications on Rottnest Island.

 History

 Construction and launch

 Built by shipwrights S. and W. Lawrence of Bazaar Terrace (now in Scarborough) and designed by Mr Ernest Thompson for the South Perth Ferry Company, established in 1897 by S. W. Copley and the late J. Charles, running the service between William Street and Queen Street Jetties in South Perth.
 Duchess was ordered as a replacement for the company's existing ferries, Queen (later renamed Empress) and Princess, and for a new service to Mends Street Jetty connecting with the under construction Perth Zoo.

-Built as a double-ended ferry, Duchess was 72 ft in length, with an 18 ft beam (26 ft over the sponsons), a depth of 5 ft, and a draught of 2 ft 6 in, capable of seating 250 passengers, although it was licensed to carry 400.
+Built as a double-ended ferry, Duchess was 72 ft in length, with a 18 ft beam (26 ft over the sponsons), a depth of 5 ft, and a draught of 2 ft 6 in, capable of seating 250 passengers, although it was licensed to carry 400.
 Materials used in its construction included jarrah for the timber framework, and Oregon for the decks and planking, Duchess was powered by compound diagonal steam engines propelling one feathered-type paddle wheel on either side, supplied by Vauxhall Ironworks of London, producing approximately 90 hp.

-Duchess was partially launched on 31 October 1898, before being properly launched as a test on the morning of 1 November, an official ceremony commemorating her launch was held on 3 November shortly after 3:00 p.m., the vessel christened by the designers wife, Mrs Ernest Thompson, against the rudder.
+Duchess was partially launched on 31 October 1898, before being properly launched as a test on the morning of 1 November, an official ceremony commemorating her launch was held on 3 November shortly after 3 pm, the vessel christened by the designers wife, Mrs Ernest Thompson, against the rudder.
 Disappointingly, Duchess was unable to float off the slipway as the water level was too low, the ferry made several attempts to tow Duchess to water before the line snapped.
 Delays in its entry to service were caused by essential parts not arriving and requiring local fabrication, nevertheless, Duchess was finally trialled on 1 December 1898.